janelia-flyem/flyem-conda-recipes/README.md

 macOS SDK
 ---------

 When building C++ packages on macOS, it's a good idea to configure Xcode to use an old macOS SDK, to ensure maximum compatibility with older macOS versions.
-The SDK version to use is configured in `master-build-config.yaml`.
+If you're using the files in this repo, then the SDK version to use is configured for you in `master-build-config.yaml`.
 In that file, please see the comments for `CONDA_BUILD_SYSROOT` for more details.
 You will need to install the macOS SDK separately before you can build these C++ packages on macOS.